Alibaba pushes into social networking with Weibo investment

-Chinese e-commerce firm Alibaba Group ALIAB.UL acquired an 18 percent stake in web portal Sina Corp's (SINA.O) microblogging service Weibo in its first big move into selling advertising on China's highly competitive social networks.
+Chinese e-commerce firm Alibaba Group acquired an 18 percent stake in web portal Sina Corp's microblogging service Weibo in its first big move into selling advertising on China's highly competitive social networks.

 Sina's U.S.-listed shares surged 21 percent to $60.81 in early trading, before easing back to $56.90.